 The leaky gut protocol begins with a 3-5 day reset that is a de-inflaming fast.
-During the fasting period the individual should consume organic broths with oregano essential oil and peppermint essential oil.
+During the fasting period the individual should consume organic broths and either broth or water w/oregano essential oil and peppermint essential oil.